waltzofpearls/sawmill/README.md

 make fixture
 ```

-*Data fixture*
+**Data fixture**

 By default, `make fixture` loads `100` records to `urlinfo` bucket.
 You can pass a different
 number to the command like `make fixture NUM=30`.

-If you see errors from the fixture loading command, try the following steps, and it may fix
+If you see errors while generating fixtures, try the following steps, and it may fix the problem:
-your problem:

 ```
 make teardown